I'm a provider

 Progressive thoracic insufficiency syndrome includes respiratory insufficiency, loss of chest wall mobility, worsening three-dimensional thoracic deformity, and/or worsening pulmonary function tests.
 As a child grows, progressive thoracic deformity and rotation toward the concave side occurs with worsening respiratory compromise.
 This progression is often accompanied by a need for supplemental oxygen and can require mechanical ventilation.
-While spinal fusion is one approach to treatment, it may not be successful and also may limit growth (lengthening) of the spine.
+While spinal fusion is one approach to treatment, it may not be successful and may limit growth (lengthening) of the spine.

-The vertical expandable prosthetic titanium rib (VEPTR, Synthes Spine) is a curved rod placed horizontally in the chest that helps to stabilize and shape the thoracic cavity.
+The vertical expandable prosthetic titanium rib (VEPTR) device (Synthes Spine) is a curved rod placed vertically in the chest that helps to stabilize and shape the thoracic cavity.
 It is positioned either between ribs or between the ribs and either the spine or pelvis.
 VEPTR may be described as “rib based” growth-sparing instrumentation, which is compared with “spine based” growing rods for Cobb angle correction.
-The VEPTR device is designed to be expanded every four to six months as growth occurs and also to be replaced if necessary.
+The VEPTR device is designed to be expanded every four to six months as growth occurs and to be replaced if necessary.
 Some patients require multiple devices.

-A VEPTR was initially cleared for marketing by the U.S. Food and Drug Administration (FDA) through a humanitarian device exemption (HDE) for the treatment of Thoracic Insufficiency Syndrome (TIS) in skeletally immature patients.
+A VEPTR was initially cleared for marketing by the U.S. Food and Drug Administration (FDA) through a humanitarian device exemption for the treatment of thoracic insufficiency syndrome (TIS) in skeletally immature patients.
 TIS is defined as the inability of the thorax to support normal respiration or lung growth.
-In 2014, FDA cleared the VEPTR through the 510(k) process.
-The VEPTR/VEPTR II device is indicated for skeletally immature patients with severe progressive spinal deformities and/or 3-dimensional deformity of the thorax associated with or at risk of TIS.
+In 2014, the VEPTR was cleared for marketing by FDA through the 510(k) process.
+The VEPTR/VEPTR II devices are indicated for skeletally immature patients with severe progressive spinal deformities and/or 3-dimensional deformity of the thorax associated with or at risk of TIS.
 This would include patients with progressive congenital, neuromuscular, idiopathic, or syndromic scoliosis.